 - Shaky hands

 - Nausea or vomiting

-Severe withdrawal symptoms usually start within 12 to 24 hours from the last consumption and can last for up to 2 days.
+Severe withdrawal symptoms usually start within 12 to 24 hours from the last consumption and can last up to two days.
 These are entirely dependent upon the substance but can include symptoms as severe as hallucination and delusion, heart attacks, and stroke.
-These are only a few of the many reasons it is always better to seek professional help from a substance abuse treatment center when attempting to break a physical addiction to a substance.
+These are only a few of the many reasons it is always better to seek professional help from a substance use treatment center when attempting to break a physical addiction to a substance.

 What Is Psychological Dependence?

 Psychological dependence occurs when substance use is tied to a particular feeling or event, referred to as a “trigger.”
 Triggers are directly linked to each person’s history and vary widely.
 The common factor is that triggers set off a chemical reaction in the brain that influences a person’s substance dependence.
 While someone can depend on a substance and not be addicted, it can be considered a warning sign for addiction.
 If you or someone you know suffers from dependence, use the online form or call 844.962.2775 to speak to a Spokane Falls Recovery Center clinician today.